learnbin.net nav logo

 Another disadvantage of the high melting point is the difficulty of obtaining clear products.
 Cooling from about 280 ℃ to room temperature is not easy.
 The cooling process takes time.
 So, the slow cooling causes the crystallization of the polymer.
 Crystallization products will not be clear (transparent) products.

 Due to the high melting point, the polymer needs high energy to melt.
 So, the energy consumption is high.
-To avoid hydrolysis at the processing stage, a polymer can be pre-dry to remove moisture content.
-In order to avoid oxidation of the polymer contact of molten plastic with oxygen should be avoided.
+To avoid hydrolysis at the processing stage, a polymer can be pre-dried to remove moisture content.
+In order to avoid oxidation of the polymer, contact of molten plastic with oxygen should be avoided.

 4. High molecular weight

 Increasing the molecular weight of the polymer, and the mechanical properties will increase.
 But flowability will decrease.
 Engineering plastics have very low flowability.
-Traditional methods like injection molding, and extrusion blow molding cannot be applicable to making products out of high molecular weight engineering plastics.
+Traditional methods like injection molding and extrusion blow molding cannot be applied to making products out of high molecular weight engineering plastics.

 Buy me a coffee